+Ahmedabad

-Ahmedabad The Divisional reports show that the work of Circle Inspectors is inferior, but the fault, as explained at length in last year's report, is inherent in the system.
+The Divisional reports show that the work of Circle Inspectors is inferior, but the fault, as explained at length in last year's report, is inherent in the system.
 To some extent the Record of Rights is responsible.
 The unending succession of new orders seem to have reduced the majority of those concerned to a condition of perplexity, and the great amount of time expended on this work is subtracted from other duties.

+Kaira

-The work of the Circle Inspectors is on the whole satisfactory.
-There Kaira was frequent change among them.
-In Nadiad Taluka there was no anrvey-knowing Circle Inspector.
-In Matar there is only one.
+was frequent change among them.
+In Nadiád Táluka there was no survey-knowing Circle Inspector.
+In Mátar there is only one.
 In Kapadvanj there were two, but one being unable to do outdoor duties was transferred to kacheri for clerical duty.
 Mehmedabad has two survey-knowing Circle Inspectors, but they were for the most part deputed on special duty of Famine and Record of Rights.
 The Sub-Divisional officers' reports show that their work was on the whole useful and satisfactory.

 The Land Revenue officers however complain, and with good reason, against the method of recruiting this staff.
 I have been working upto a scheme, which should get into force next March, by which men shall be made Circle Inspectors for prolonged periods after their survey training instead of before it.

+Panch Maháls

-The work of Circle Inspectors was good on the whole.
-In the Eastern Panch Maháls ...
-Mahals the Circle Inspectors had additional work in connection with the famine which interfered with the routine prescribed by the rules.
+Mahals the Circle Inspectors was good on the whole.
+In the Eastern Mahals the Circle Inspectors had additional work in connection with the famine which interfered with the routine prescribed by the rules.
 Three of the Circle Inspectors in the district had to attend the survey class held at Ahmedabad for a period of 5 months.

+Surat

-The District Agricultural Inspector settled 19 boundary disputes with Surat the Baroda Darbar and 21 railway measurement cases, besides testing measurement and classification in 221 survey numbers against 94 in the previous year.
+...
+The District Agricultural Inspector settled 19 boundary disputes with the Baroda Darbar and 21 railway measurement cases, besides testing measurement and classification in 221 survey numbers against 94 in the previous year.
 The work of the District Inspector was satisfactory.

+Thána

-The District Inspector can hardly be given credit for a good year's work so far as his outdoor inspection duties are concerned.
-In several Thana respects his outturn of work falls short of what might reasonably be expected.
+work so far as his outdoor inspection duties are concerned.
+In several respects his outturn of work falls short of what might reasonably be expected.

 The work of the Circle Inspectors is generally unfavourably commented on.
 The present system of recruitment and appointment of duties is not working satisfactorily.
 It is productive of two entirely different types of men, neither of whom are able to assimilate the heterogeneous duties assigned to them.
 The old survey hand is as a rule good for survey work and nothing else.
 He cannot perform the important administrative duties which devolve on a Circle Inspector.
-On the other hand the karkún Circle Inspector is generally an inefficient surveyor, while in many cases, especially where he is a graduate doing his qualifying period of duty, he exhibits a pronounced dislike for the his qualifying period of duty, he exhibits a pronounced dislike for the hardships and physical exertions which his outdoor duties involve.
+On the other hand the karkún Circle Inspector is generally an inefficient surveyor, while in many cases, especially where he is a graduate doing his qualifying period of duty, he exhibits a pronounced dislike for the hardships and physical exertions which his outdoor duties involve.
 On the whole the best Circle Inspectors are found to be men selected from the ranks of the talátis, and the appointment of such men is becoming increasingly prevalent.
-But they share the ordinary kárkún Circle Inspector's inexperience of the technicalities of Survey work.
+But they share the ordinary karkún Circle Inspector's inexperience of the technicalities of Survey work.

+Poona